 - a.
 Act as a liaison between management and the Board; - b.
 Foster a constructive and harmonious relationship between the Board and management through periodic contact with the President and CEO; - c.
 Act as a sounding board, counselor and confidant for the President and CEO, including helping to review strategies, define issues, maintain accountability, and build relationships; - d.
 Ensure the President and CEO is aware of concerns of the Board, government and other stakeholders; - e.
-Review and approve the CEO's monthly expense and perquisite reimbursement; - f.
-Keep abreast generally of the activities of the College and its management; and - g.
-Ensure that management presents to the Board all matters necessary to enable the Board to effectively discharge its responsibilities.
+Review and approve the CEO's monthly expense and perguisite reimbursement; - f.
+Keep abreast generally of the activities of the College and its management; - g.
+Ensure that management presents to the Board all matters necessary to enable the Board to effectively discharge its responsibilities; and - h.
+In consultation with the President and CEO, provides input into the College Secretary's goals, objectives and performance each year.